polterguy/phosphorusfive/README.md

 Phosphorus Five is free and open source software, and licensed under the terms of the Gnu Public License, version 3, in addition to that commercially license are available for a fee.
 Read more about our Quid Pro Quo license terms at [my website](https://gaiasoul.com/license/).
+The easiest way to obtain a license, is to simply purchase one through Phosphorus Five's _"Bazar"_.